Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 If you’re looking for more straightforward instant messaging solutions with extra flexibility and lower cost, check out our detailed list:

-Try Pumble — where flexibility meets value
+Try Pumble for flexibility & value

 Chanty is an instant messaging app focused on task management, with solid team communication features that include: